 A paper by myself, Romann Weber, Ritesh Kotecha and Joseph Palazzo just appeared in Brain, Behavior and Evolution.
-It’s title is “Are Wet-Induced Wrinkled Fingers Primate Rain Treads?”
+Its title is “Are Wet-Induced Wrinkled Fingers Primate Rain Treads?”
 We provide evidence that the wrinkle morphology on pruney fingers has the expected signature features for a drainage network, designed to efficiently squirt away water during grip.

 The paper has, for a time, been given free access by the publisher.